morganoleary/Fine-Furnishings/README.md

 - Email confirmations have been implemented and are being sent to users to share an order confirmation upon a successful order being processed through Stripe.

 - The user now has access to their order history when logged in.
-The user is now able to navigate to the "Order History" option in the menu to view all previous purchase details.
+The user is able to navigate to the "Order History" option in the menu to view all previous purchase details.

 - Stripe webhooks have been implemented to provide sufficient feedback when a purchase is made.